DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step8.md

 `watch kubectl get pods`

+### Configure intentions

-### Create a deny all intention
+With manageSystemACLs set to true, the Consul Helm chart will create a deny all intention by default.

-TODO:  Verify this isn't already the case - don't see it in the UI Next, create a deny all intention so that no services can communicate without explicit permission.

-`consul intention create -ca-file consul-agent-ca.pem -deny "*" "*"`{{execute interrupt T1}}

 Run the following command to validate that the deny all intention is enforced

 `kubectl exec static-client static-client -- curl -s http://127.0.0.1:1234/ `{{execute T1}}